Luftwaffe Polizei

 Unteroffizier, Luftwaffe 20th, Feldgendarmerie Regiment:

 This Unteroffizier wears the late war pattern M44 Field Service Uniform in Luftwaffe Feldblau.
 The M44 uniform was developed to save time and use less material in uniform production, and all field forces adopted it.
-After 1943 the Luftwaffe Feldgendarmerie shifted from the Administrative blue Waffenfarbe to the standard “Burnt-Orange”.
+After 1943, the Luftwaffe Feldgendarmerie shifted from the Administrative blue Waffenfarbe to the standard “Burnt-Orange”.

-Zugfuhrer, Luftschtzpolizie:
+“Updated” Zugfuhrer, Luftschtzpolizie:

+The Air Protection Police (Luftschutzpolizei-LSP) was an organization activated on 1 June 1942 whose purpose was to organize and control air defense and related activities throughout Germany.
+The Air Defence Police came about as a result of heavy Allied bombing attacks that eventually overwhelmed its predecessor organization, the Assistance Service (Sicherheits und Hilfdienst-SHD).
 The Luftschutzpolizei fell within the full authority of the German Order Police (Ordnungspolizei), but by most accounts, it is best regarded as Germany’s central air defense organization.
 Air defense conscripts were trained by the local chief of the Ordnungspolizei and fell under his overall jurisdiction.
-Most were volunteers although many were likely former police officers now called upon for additional service time.
+Most were volunteers, although many were likely former police officers now called upon for additional service time.
 Many period photographs clearly illustrate that the men who served in the Air Protection Police were middle-aged.

+Members of the Luftschutzpolizei worked closely with other organizations such as the Technical Emergency Corps (Technische Nothilfe-Teno), the Fire Protection Police (Feuerschutzpolizei), and Air Protection Police (Luftschutzpolizei), and the Air-Protection Warning Service (Luftschutzwarndienst-LSW).
+Coordination between organizations was vital to the overall work of all units involved in air raid defense.
 Units were authorized to control the civilian population during air attacks, assist and provide medical and evacuation services with the German Red Cross (Deutsches Rote Kreuz), organize repair services for buildings, utility, and transportation centers, decontamination areas, and conduct gas-detection care for wounded animals and livestock, assist with fire fighting duties and provide rescue and ambulance services to victims of Allied bombing.

-This Zugfuhrer’s decorations tell an interesting story of his service, that could be speculated about.
+This Zugführer’s decorations tell an interesting story of his service, which could be speculated about.
 Starting with his early pattern Luftwaffe Pilots Qualification badge, he qualified as a pilot, and maybe as so, earned the Iron Cross II class, as well as the War Merit Cross II class with Swords, obviously making serious decisions in combat early in the conflict, His 1914-18 War Service Ribbon with Swords and his Hungarian Knightly Order of Vitez indicate service in the First World War, possibly Infatry, or involved with the early aircraft, and “I’m guessing” he flew then too.

-But his silver wound badge tells us that ended, when he suffered wounds in battle leaving him with some debilitating injury, possibly a loss of an eye, or eye-sight, a limb, or another disabling wound likely leading to the end of his service as a pilot, scarred lungs, could be any number things though, and as such, the present stationing to the LSP.
+But his silver wound badge tells us that all ended, when he suffered wounds in battle leaving him with some debilitating injury, possibly a loss of an eye, or eye-sight, a limb, or another disabling wound likely leading to the end of his service as a pilot, scarred lungs, could be any number things though, and as such, the present stationing to the LSP.

 The Sig-Runen der SS was worn on Order Police uniforms by all who had been Allgemeine-SS members, and late in the War, the SS took over all the Polizei as an organization, and then SS Runes were then applied to their uniforms, once they had signed the pepper work, at any rate, he decided to return to his beloved Luftwaffe, either to fly as a pilot or any position, perhaps just be with airplanes.
 His Collar Tabs are Much the Same as the Heer “Wehrmacht” but are often used with “Polizei” as well, it’s a different green backing, and the Shoulder Boards are the pattern of the Beamte (Civilian Volunteer), but if so generally there would be a HV cipher in the center, a Civilian, working with the Military in a “Specialists” position, and he fits all those roles as well.
 Generally, the specialist would be working in the Administrative or Operations Department, not just moving paper across desks but out in the field as well, they were fairly common really, and filled many positions for clerks, finance, designers, builders, construction, and maintenance people, as well as backing up the Police departments, and Fire department, Medical, etc.